ZovoTools

 The avalanche method targets the debt with the highest interest rate first.
 You make minimum payments on all debts except the one with the highest rate, which gets all remaining available funds.
 When that debt is paid off, you redirect the entire payment (minimum plus extra) to the debt with the next highest rate.
 This process continues until all debts are eliminated.

 The avalanche method is mathematically optimal.
-It minimizes the total amount of interest you pay over the life of your debt repayment.
+It reduces the total amount of interest you pay over the life of your debt repayment.
 If you are motivated by saving the most money possible and can stay disciplined without needing quick wins, the avalanche method is the better choice.

 The Debt Snowball Method